TYPO3-extensions/sphinx/Documentation/UsersManual/Requirements/Index.rst

 documentation written in reStructuredText and as a Sphinx project.

 .. note::
+	Don't know how to start with reStructuredText and Sphinx?
+You may want to check this `reStructuredText Primer for TYPO3 Users <https://github.com/xperseguers/TYPO3.docs.rst-primer>`_.
+This is a brief introduction to reStructuredText (reST) concepts and syntax, intended to provide writers with enough information to author documents productively.

 	Please visit http://wiki.typo3.org/ReST for further information on reStructuredText.

 .. tip::